 If you think someone has wrongly accessed your credit report, you can make a complaint to your credit provider or the credit reporting agency.

-You can also make a complaint to the Office of the Australia Information Commissioner.
+If you can’t resolve your dispute, you can also make a complaint to the Office of the Australia Information Commissioner.

-You are allowed to access your own credit report.
+You can access your own credit report.

-If you ask for a copy of your credit report your contact information will be updated on your credit report.
-This means that creditors and other people who have access to your credit report will have access to your current contact details.
+If you ask for a copy of your credit report your contact information will be updated on your report.
+This means creditors and other people who have access to your credit report will have access to your current contact details.

-If you are unhappy with the credit provider’s or the credit reporting agency’s response to your request, you can make a complaint to the Financial Ombudsman Service.
-You should get legal advice about this process first.
+If you are unhappy with the response of the credit provider or the credit reporting agency, you can make a complaint to the Australian Financial Complaints Authority.
+Get legal advice before making a complaint.

 Some companies known as ‘credit repair’ or ‘debt solution’ companies may claim to be able to ‘fix’ your credit report for you for a fee.
 These services are often very expensive and unnecessary.
 Some credit repair companies may try and get you to consolidate debts with a high interest loan or get you to enter into insolvency arrangements.
 This could end up costing you more money.